-I have put together this complete guide of Melbourne Ice Bar including where it is, how to get there, how much it costs and what to expect!
+I have put together this complete guide to Melbourne Ice Bar including where it is, how to get there, how much it costs, and what to expect!

 Ice Bar Melbourne is located in Federation Square, right opposite the Flinders Street Station.